cmclean5/rfuse/README.md

 # rfuse
 C/C++ code, wrapped in R, to fuse large similarity datasets.
-This code is specifically designed to fuse the large SPARK patient datasets (not provided) with the aid of a sun grid engine.
+This code is specifically designed to fuse the large SPARK ASD patient datasets (not provided) with the aid of a sun grid engine.

 Reference:
 [1] B Wang, A Mezlini, F Demir, M Fiume, T Zu, M Brudno, B Haibe-Kains, A Goldenberg (2014) Similarity Network Fusion: a fast and effective method to aggregate multiple data types on a genome wide scale.
 Nature Methods.
 Online.
 Jan 26, 2014